 Listen to this, and I close with this.
 Someone wrote this – maybe this can express our feelings – “Make me, O Lord, a child again/So tender, frail and small/In self possessing nothing/In Thee possessing all/O Savior, make me small once more, that downward I may grow/And in this heart of mine restore/The faith of long ago/With Thee may I be crucified/No longer I that live/O Savior, crush my sinful pride/By grace which pardon gives/Make me, O Lord, a child again/Obedient to Thy call/In self possessing nothing/In Thee possessing all.”

 As we humble ourselves, He exalts us.
 God gives grace to the humble.
 Great promise.
 Let’s bow in prayer.

 Father, we thank You for Your Word again this morning.
-We have touched the very throne of heaven for we have heard the voice of God.
-No different than were we on the mount with Moses, no different than were we on the mount with Peter, James and John, no different than we were in the waters of the baptism of our Lord, we have heard Thy voice for Thou dost speak through Thy Word and Thou hast reminded us of this profound truth of humility.
-Those who come to You come on Your terms, terms of repentance, unworthiness, meekness, submissiveness to the Lordship of Christ, confession of Christ, selfsacrifice, persistent faith in the sufficiency of the Lord Jesus Christ.
-All expressions of humility, of a lack of resource.
-And these are the terms for entrance.
-And thus become the terms for greatness.
+We have touched the very throne of heaven, for we have heard the voice of God.
+No different than were we on the mount with Moses; no different than were we on the mount with Peter, James, and John; no different that we were in the waters of the baptism of our Lord, we have heard Thy voice, for Thou dost speak through Thy Word.
+And Thou hast reminded us of this profound truth of humility: those who come to You come on Your terms.
+Terms of repentance, unworthiness, meekness, submissiveness to the lordship of Christ, confession of Christ, self-sacrifice, persistent faith in the sufficiency of the Lord Jesus Christ - all expressions of humility, of a lack of resource.
+And these are the terms for entrance, and thus become the terms for greatness.